 1. What theological truths about Dreams in Prison emerge from this passage?
-2. What specific changes in thinking or behavior does this verse call us to make?
+2. How can we apply the principles from this passage to contemporary challenges in family, work, or church?
 3. What connections can we trace from this verse to Jesus' life, death, and resurrection?